ARMmbed/mbed-os-5-docs/docs/advanced/toolchain_profiles.md

-# Toolchain Profiles - User Perspective
+# Toolchain profiles

+## User perspective

-A Toolchain or build system Profile is a set of flags that is garenteed to be passed to the underlieing compiler suite.
+A toolchain or build system profile is a set of flags that is guaranteed to be passed to the underyling compiler suite.

 These flags are stored in a JSON file that may be merged with other JSON files of the same structure.

-## JSON Toolchain Profile Format
+## JSON toolchain profile format

-The JSON object that represents a Toolchain Profile is a dict mapping from Toolchains, like `GCC_ARM`, to their flags, like `-O3`.
+The JSON object that represents a toolchain profile is a dict mapping from toolchains, like `GCC_ARM`, to their flags, like `-O3`.

-The structure is as follows: Each toolchain supported by a Toolchain Profile has an dict in the root dict.
+The structure is as follows: each toolchain supported by a toolchain profile has a dict in the root dict.

 This dict contains a mapping from a flag type to a list of flags that should be passed the corresponding part of the compiler suite.

 The required flag types are:

 | Key      | Description                           |